 (8) Food services areas.

-(A) Where service areas other than the kitchen are used to dispense foods, these shall be designated as food service areas and shall have equipment for maintaining required food temperatures while serving.
+(A) Where a service area other than the kitchen is used to dispense foods, this must be designated as a food service area and must have equipment for maintaining required food temperatures while serving.

-(B) Separate food service areas shall have hand-washing facilities as a part of the food service area.
-An employee toilet shall be provided.
+(B) A separate food service area must have hand-washing facilities as a part of the food service area.
+An employee toilet must be provided.

-(C) Finishes of all surfaces except ceilings shall be the same as those required for dietary kitchens.
+(C) Finishes of all surfaces except ceilings must be the same as those required for dietary kitchens.

 (9) Other spaces.

-(A) Bathing units (tubs or showers) shall be provided at a minimum ratio of one per 15 beds.
-Waterclosets and lavatories shall be provided at a minimum ratio of one per eight beds.
-Bathing and toilet facilities should be of a type appropriate to the resident's varying needs and disabilities, and designed for privacy within the bathroom.
+(A) A bathing unit (tubs or showers) must be provided at a minimum ratio of one per 15 residents .
+Toilets and sinks must be provided at a minimum ratio of one per eight residents .
+Bathing and toilet facilities must be of a type appropriate to the resident's varying needs and disabilities, and designed for privacy within the bathroom.

-(B) Adequate storage space must be provided for equipment, carts, wheelchairs, etc., so as to eliminate the problem of such items being left or stored in corridors, or overcrowding bedroom space.
+(B) Adequate storage space must be provided for equipment, carts, wheelchairs, etc., to eliminate the problem of such items being left or stored in corridors, or overcrowding bedroom space.

 (b) Small facilities.